AMReX-Fusion/Furnace/Docs/source/getting_started.rst

    Then, set the ``AMREX_HOME`` environment variable to point to the ``amrex/`` directory, and the ``MICROPHYSICS_HOME`` environment variable to point to the ``Microphysics/`` directory.
-Castro will look there instead of in its local ``external/`` subdirectory.
+Furnace will look there instead of in its local ``external/`` subdirectory.

 Building the Code
 =================

-In Castro each different problem setup is stored in its own sub-directory under ``Castro/Exec/``.
-You build the Castro executable in the problem sub-directory.
+In Furnace each different problem setup is stored in its own sub-directory under ``Furnace/Exec/``.
+You build the Furnace executable in the problem sub-directory.
 Here we’ll build the Sedov problem:

 #.
-From the directory in which you checked out the Castro git repo,
+From the directory in which you checked out the Furnace git repo,
    type::

-       cd Castro/Exec/hydro_tests/Sedov
+       cd Furnace/Exec/hydro_tests/Sedov

    This will put you into a directory in which you can run the Sedov problem in 1-d, 2-d or 3-d.